shakefu/jetconfig/README.md

 ### `.get(key, `*`[def], [options], [callback]`*`)`

+Get the current value for `key`.

+If called synchronously, this method may throw exceptions if there are underlying client errors.

 * **`key`** (*String*) - Key name to retrieve
 * **`def`** - Default value (optional)
 * **`options`** (*Object*) - Options for this call (optional)